wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

     </html>
     ```

-    - Commit changes to your repository and click **Deploy Manually** or **Configure & Deploy**.
-Deploying the component initiates the window to define a file with environment specific, non-confidential data for your web application which can be read and updated later.
+    - Commit changes to your repository and click **Deploy Manually** if auto deploy on commit is enabled, else click **Configure & Deploy**.
+This opens the window to define a file with environment specific, non-confidential data for your web application which can be read and updated later in the **Dev Ops** view.
-    - Input configuration file name as defined in the script tag and in the editor, define the variables you need to access from the web application as follows.
+    - Input the configuration filename as defined in the script tag and define the variables you need to access from the web application as follows.

     ```
     window.configs = {